A Unified FPT Framework for Crossing Number Problems: Proof of

-We first compute $\lambda(r)$ in $2^{\OO(\lambda(r))}$.
-Then, starting with at most $96(s+\lambda(r))$ triangles, we identify some of their sides in pairs, obtaining a triangulation~$T$; there are $(s+\lambda(r))^{\OO(s+\lambda(r))}$ possibilities.
-For each such choice, we compute the genus, orientability, and number of boundary components of each connected component of the resulting surface using standard methods (in particular the Euler characteristic), and discard the surface if it is not homeomorphic to~$\surf$, all in time polynomial in $s+\lambda(r)$.
+Then, starting with at most $192(s+r)$ triangles, we identify some of their sides in pairs, obtaining a triangulation~$T$; there are $(s+r)^{\OO(s+r)}$ possibilities.
+For each such choice, we compute the genus, orientability, and number of boundary components of each connected component of the resulting surface using standard methods (in particular the Euler characteristic), and discard~$T$ if it is not homeomorphic to~$\surf$, all in time polynomial in $s+r$.

-Then, and we choose an arbitrary set of edge-disjoint walks~$W$ on each of the remaining triangulations; there are $(s+\lambda(r))^{\OO(s+\lambda(r))}$ possibilities.
-We also assign a color to each of these walks, adding a factor of $\OO(c^{\lambda(r))}$ in the number of choices.
+Let $T$ be one of the remaining triangulations.
+We choose an arbitrary set of at most~$2r$ walks~$W$ such that each edge of~$T$ is used at most once by the union of these walks; there are $(s+r)^{\OO(s+r)}$ possibilities.
+We also assign a color to each of these walks, adding a factor of $\OO(c^{2r})$ in the number of choices.
 We discard the choices in which some walk has no intersection with any other walk.